FOREX-Dollar higher, euro undermined by ECB rate-cut expectations

 “The euro has been trading on the softer side in general as we go into the ECB meeting as there is some level of caution here,” said Alan Ruskin, global head of G19 currency strategy at Deutsche Bank in New York.

+“Plenty of speculation that they don’t deliver enough monetary easing or that they deliver, but it is already priced in we fall into a ‘buy the rumor sell the fact’ scenario,” he said.

-Currency speculators increased short euro positions to 16,633 contracts from 9,220 last week, according to data for the week ended May 27 released by the Commodity Futures Trading Commission on Friday.
+Currency speculators increased short positions in the euro to 16,633 contracts from 9,220 last week, according to data for the week ended May 27 released by the Commodity Futures Trading Commission on Friday.

-The ECB is preparing policy options for its June 5 meeting that include cuts in all its interest rates, Reuters reported last month.
+The ECB is preparing a package of policy options for its June 5 meeting that includes cuts in all its interest rates, Reuters reported last month.

 “Soft inflation now reinforces the point of view that the ECB will remain dovish and remain ready to ease policy in the future.
 That’s negative for the euro,” said Vassili Serebriakov, currency strategist at BNP Paribas in New York.

-The euro also fell 0.18 percent against sterling to 81.22 pence, with diverging monetary policy outlooks for the ECB and the Bank of England underpinning the pound.
+The euro also fell against sterling to 81.22 pence, with diverging monetary policy outlooks for the ECB and the Bank of England underpinning the pound.

-In the United States, the Institute for Supply Management’s May data showed manufacturing activity expanded with a reading of 55.4 versus 54.9 in April, just below the Reuters estimate of 55.5.
-A reading above 50 indicates expansion.
+In the United States, the Institute for Supply Management’s May manufacturing data came under scrutiny as the originally disappointing reading was later reported to be incorrect.
+Instead of being well below estimates, CNBC TV said the index was to be corrected to 56 from the originally reported 53.2.

-ISM initially released incorrect data showing a slowdown in activity.
-The original report, for which ISM blamed a computer glitch, was so far off from economists’ forecasts that it immediately became suspect.
+It is unclear what the number will be, though it is expected to be close to the Reuters estimate of 55.5.

-The original report led to a fall in U.S. Treasury yields as it supported loose U.S. monetary policy.
-The dollar followed suit, but only temporarily, as questions in the market fueled doubt over the report’s accuracy.
-Treasury yields have since rebounded.
+The original report, still not officially corrected by the ISM, led to a fall in U.S. Treasury yields as it supported loose U.S. policy.
+The dollar followed suit, but only temporarily as questions in the market fueled doubt over the report’s accuracy.

 Earlier, the final reading of the manufacturing Purchasing Managers’ Index for the euro zone disappointed, slipping to a six-month low.

-Additional reporting by Anirban Nag in London and; Lisa Twaronite in Tokyo; Editing by Louise Ireland, James Dalgleish, Peter Galloway and Nick Zieminski
+Additional reporting by Anirban Nag in London and; Lisa Twaronite in Tokyo; Editing by Louise Ireland, James Dalgleish and Peter Galloway